ASzc/freebsd-initial-setup/README.md

 ### Description

-This repo contains scripts and information for setting up a base FreeBSD install with tools that you would find commonly in a Linux distrobution.
+This repo contains scripts and information for setting up a base FreeBSD install with tools that you would find commonly in a Linux distribution.

 ### Features